What is a Computer Network?

-There are various types of computer networks available.
-We can categorize them according to their size as well as their purpose.
+There are various types of Computer Networking options available.
+The classification of network in computers can be done according to their size as well as their purpose.

-Some of the most popular network types are:
+Some of the most popular computer network types are:

-Let's study all of these networks in detail.
+Let’s study all of these types of networking in detail.

-PAN is a computer network formed around a person.
+PAN (Personal Area Network) is a computer network formed around a person.
 It generally consists of a computer, mobile, or personal digital assistant.
 PAN can be used for establishing communication among these personal devices for connecting to a digital network and the internet.

 Characteristics of PAN

 - It is mostly personal devices network equipped within a limited area.